danielendeg/nugetpackageupdate/specs/SQL/SQL-Server-Data-Provider-in-OSS.md

           SELECT *
           FROM QuantityTokenCompositeSearchParameter composite
           WHERE composite.SearchParamId = @p1
-                AND composite.ResourceId = r.ResourceId
+                AND composite.ResourceSurrogateId = r.ResourceSurrogateId
                 AND composite.Token1System = @p2
                 AND composite.Token1Code = @p3
-                AND composite.Quantity1Quantity = @p5
+                AND composite.Quantity2Quantity = @p5
       )
 ```

 As you can see, this version has only one `EXISTS` subquery, so we would expect it to perform better.
-The main drawback of this approach is the additional complexity of generating these tables dynamically (and therefore versioning them would not be done in just static T-SQL).
-Also note the denormalization would cause more duplicated data in the database when component search parameters have different values.
+The main drawback of this approach is the additional complexity of managing these extra tables (and therefore versioning them would not be done in just static T-SQL).

+The decision is to go with the second option, because searches on composite parameters are very useful and common.
+We will not be generating these tables dynamically, but instead will create tables for combinations that are defined in STU3 and R4.

 ### String Column Lengths